mike-ward/lsv/README.md

 ### Homebrew

-Not enough stars to publish to Homebrew (need 75) :(
+We need 75 stars to publish to Homebrew.
+Star the repo to help us get there!

 ## Help
 ```
-lsv v2025.2
+lsv
 -----------------------------------------------
 Usage: lsv [options] [FILES]